viniciusnevescosta/viniciusnevescosta/README.md

 - Portuguese
 - English

-### Achievements

-- **Outstanding TCC:** Received recognition for the outstanding Thesis in my Technical Degree.
-Check out the [GitHub repository](https://github.com/FrogDevs/TCC) for more details.
-- **Google Event Award:** Awarded at a Google Startup in School event.
-You can find more details in the [published article](https://www.linkedin.com/feed/update/urn:li:activity:6950625561165598720/).

 Feel free to explore my work and [get in touch](https://www.linkedin.com/in/nevesco/) for collaborations or just a tech chat! 😊